If you would like to request library instruction or need research help, contact Robin Vickery.

 Chat: The library's Chat Service is available whenever the library is open — which is most of the time.
 Look for the Chat button in the upper right of this page.

 If you access library resources from off campus, you'll need to sign in with your UA NetID and password.
-An alternative is to use UITS's Virtual Private Network (VPN), which is free for UA students and instructors to download.
+An alternative is to use UA IT's Virtual Private Network (VPN), which is free for UA students and instructors to download.
 The VPN client provides a secure connection between your home computer, laptop, or mobile device and the UA network.
-To use the VPN client, you'll need to sign up for UA NetID+ Two-Factor Authentication, which provides another layer of security.